revel/revel.github.io/manual/cache.md

 ## Session usage

-The Cache has a global key space -- to use it as a session store, callers should take advantage of the session's UUID, as shown below:
+The Cache has a global key space,  to use it as a [session](sessionflash.html) store, callers should take advantage of the session's UUID, as shown below:

 {% highlight go %}